Affiliate links on Android Authority may earn us a commission. Learn more.

 - Users interested in sleep tracking: Fitbit

-- Users interested in overall wellness: Fitbit
+- Users interested in basic overall wellness: Fitbit

 Which ecosystem do you prefer: Fitbit or Garmin?

-It’s hard not to steer more casual users — the folks who just want a better idea of their daily activity — towards Fitbit.
+It’s hard not to steer more casual users — the folks who want a better idea of their daily activity — towards Fitbit.
 The companion app is easier to understand, and for the most part, Fitbit devices are stellar activity trackers.
-The ecosystem doesn’t offer incredibly dense training or recovery data, and won’t overwhelm anyone new to tracking.
+The ecosystem doesn’t offer incredibly dense training or recovery data and won’t overwhelm anyone new to tracking.

 It's hard not to steer more casual users towards Fitbit, while people interested in more advanced features will want to check out Garmin's lineup.